trustedtomato/pokemon-app/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how things work, check out [Nuxt's documentation](https://nuxtjs.org).

 ## TODO
 - [ ] limit number of characters in search when using fuzzy-search because its performance cost increases when the number of characters increase